Sydney Camm: Death

-Long Ditton, in the County of Surrey.

 Personal life

 Camm lived at Thames Ditton in Surrey.
 He married Hilda Starnes in 1915 and they had a daughter in 1922.

 Tributes

 'Camm Gardens' road in Kingston-upon-Thames was named after Sydney Camm, with a memorial in situ to his memory of a World War 2 propeller engine hub.

 In 2012 a full size replica of a Hawker Hurricane was erected near Alexandra Gardens, in Camm's home town of Windsor, near to his childhood home.

 In 1984, Camm was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

 A bronze bust by Ambrose Barber was placed in Kingston Library (2014).